thegideonjohn/azure-zero-trust-architecture/README.md

 ## Step 9: Store the Secret (and Close the Hole)

-Now we can finally add the password.
+Now, lets finally add the password.

 1. Go back to the **Secrets** blade on the left menu.
 (Refresh your browser if you still see an error).
 2. The error should be gone.
 Click **+ Generate/Import**.